koptelovmax/gaussianprocess/track.md

 - Try different baselines (previous/next frame, just PCA), compare errors
 - Try different videos/frames, compare errors
 - Try to compare VGPSSM and MK-GPDM to predict missing frame

+## 21.07.16
+### What has done
+- VGPDS prediction of X and syntesis of Y implementation
+- Visual comparision of VGPDS and MK-GPDM

+### Why
+- To find the best model in terms of visual quality

+### What has learned
+- Visual result of VGPDS is not good at all comparing to MK-GPDM
+- It's static almost all the time, something is wrong with optimization

+### What next
+- Implement MSE computation for VGPDS
+- MSE comparision between MK-GPDM and VGPDS
+- Try to continue MK-GPDM implementation in Python
+- Try different baselines (previous/next frame, just PCA), compare errors
+- Try different videos/frames, compare errors